GiuliaGualtieri/-30DaysOfFLCode/30days/day7/day7.md

 ### **Strengths**:

 - **Handles non-IID Data**: The training data on a given client is typically based on the usage of the mobile device by a particular user, and hence any particular user’s local dataset will not be representative of the population distribution.
-The algorithm seems to be robust to differences in client data distributions.
+Experiments have shown that the algorithm seems to be robust to differences in client data distributions.
-- **Deal with unbalanced Similarly**, as some users will make much heavier use of the service or app than others, leading to varying amounts of local training data.
-The algorithm seems to deal with this issue.
+- **Deal with unbalanced similarly**, as some users will make much heavier use of the service or app than others, leading to varying amounts of local training data.
+Experiments have shown that the algorithm appears to handle this issue.
 - **Reduces Communication**: `FedAvg` can achieve high accuracy with fewer communication rounds, due to the iterative of local SGD before doing the model averaging of the local weights.
 - **Scalability**: It’s applicable to various model architectures: a multi-layer perceptron, different convolutional NNs and LSTM.
 Plus, the algorithm is applicable to any finite-sum objective.